Definition of Isomerism

-The compound has an identical molecular formula but It contains different structures is called isomerism.
-Here will discuss the isomerism of carbohydrates.
+The compound has an identical molecular formula but contains different structures and is called isomerism.
+Here we will discuss the isomerism of carbohydrates.

 Types of Isomerism: